haileytapia/portfolio/SlopeChartDomo.md

 To power a slope chart, specify a `Date` field and `Value` field, then select the start and end points from predefined options.
 You can also include multiple lines per dimension in the slope chart.

-For more information about value, category, and series data, see our article about [Understanding chart data](https://domo-support.domo.com/s/article/360043428693?language=en_US).
+For more information about value, category, and series data, see [Understanding chart data](https://domo-support.domo.com/s/article/360043428693?language=en_US).

-In Analyzer, you can choose the columns containing the data for your circular sankey chart.
-For more information about choosing data columns, see our article about [Applying dataset columns to your chart](https://domo-support.domo.com/s/article/360043428713?language=en_US).
+In Analyzer, you can choose the columns containing the data for your circular Sankey chart.
+For more information about choosing data columns, see [Applying dataset columns to your chart](https://domo-support.domo.com/s/article/360043428713?language=en_US).

 The following image shows how data from a typical column-based spreadsheet is converted into a slope chart: